ContinuumIO/elm/docs/source/install.rst

     source activate elm-env
     python setup.py develop

-Clone the ``elm-data`` repo using Git LFS so that more tests can be run:
+Clone the ``elm-data`` repo and pull using Git Large File Storage (LFS) so that more tests can be run:

 .. code-block:: bash